FastBack2499/FastBack2499.github.io/README.md

 - Technologies Used:
   - React: For building interactive user interfaces.
-  - Next.js: For server-side rendering and SEO-friendly routing.
   - Tailwind CSS: For rapid styling and responsive design.

 - Projects Section: